 Problems with your landlord

-If you are experiencing problems with your landlord:
+If you are experiencing problems with your landlord try to:

-- try to keep a record of any dealings you have with your landlord, for example save any messages or online conversations
+- keep a record of any dealings you have with your landlord, for example save any messages or online conversations

-- try to make sure someone is with you when you see your landlord
+- make sure someone is with you when you see your landlord

-- try to put all communications with your landlord in writing and keep all relevant paperwork to show what has been happening
+- put all communications with your landlord in writing and keep all relevant paperwork to show what has been happening

 If your landlord is threatening, abusive or violent towards you, these are criminal offences and should be reported to the police.
 Ensure you make a note of the criminal reference number and the officer assisting you.